 Noncommercial Guidance for NYC Pedestrians and Cyclists in Case of Possible Car Crash Injury

-If you’re a pedestrian or cyclist and are hit by a car, you should always WAIT for the police to arrive at the scene of the accident.
-Even if it takes 30 minutes, 45 minutes, an hour.
+It is best to wait for the police to arrive at the scene — even if it takes 30 minutes, 45 minutes, an hour.
 Get the car’s license plate number RIGHT AWAY.
+Tell the driver to wait.

-The NYPD are not required to write a crash report unless there has been an injury.
+The NYPD must write a crash report if there has been an injury.
 If your injury is not obvious, you must say “I think I was injured.”
-(Read more about NYPD and NYS crash reports below.
-See At the Scene of the Crash for why you might need medical care — even if you think you weren’t hurt.)
+Tell the officer you want a police report.

-In an indisputably minor scrape, if you can’t wait because of family or other emergency, you should still exchange information with the driver and report the crash to the police and/or the DMV, to protect your right to make a medical claim later if needed.
+In an indisputably minor scrape, if you cannot wait because of family or other emergency, you should still exchange information with the driver and report the crash to the police and/or the DMV, to protect your right to make a medical claim later if needed.

 Always get an accident report

-The PAR and MV-104 both have value as statistical evidence, which policymakers are relying on more these days.
-For advocacy purposes, it may be worthwhile to report the incident even if you don’t intend to file an insurance claim.
+Each type of report is needed in certain circumstances.
+Some attorneys regard the PAR as more authoritative in court, so you should always try to get one.
+Both have value as statistical evidence, which policymakers are relying on more these days.
+For advocacy purposes, it is worthwhile to report the incident even if you don’t intend to file an insurance claim.

 The NYPD use an Aided Report to document incidents in which a police officer helps someone who is injured or sick.
-This type of report should be generated only when the crash does not involve a motor vehicle.
-If you receive an Aided Report for a motor vehicle crash, you should immediately complain to the precinct that issued it, and re-report the crash.
+It is appropriate only when the crash does not involve a motor vehicle, to document road and other hazards, and/or to make claims related to such hazards.

 The Police Accident Report (MV-104AN)